wnbsmart/jellyfish-hunters/README.md

 # jellyfish_hunters
-<p><i>Jellyfish Hunters</i> is simple 2D game with the goal of collecting/eating jellyfishes as much as possible,
+<p><i>Jellyfish Hunters</i> is a simple 2D game with the goal of collecting/eating jellyfishes as much as possible,
 without being caught into the garbage, which foolish people threw into the sea.</p>
 <h2>Game screens</h2>
 <p>Menu:</p>